vladimirmyshkovski/django-telegram-bots/README.rst

 Documentation
 -------------

-The full documentation is at https://telegram_bots.readthedocs.io.
+The full documentation is at https://django-telegram-bots.readthedocs.io.

 Quickstart
 ----------

 Install telegram_bots::

-    pip install telegram_bots
+    pip install django-telegram-bots

 Add it to your `INSTALLED_APPS`: